nevenc/spring-ai-workshop/workshop/content/04-prompts/index.md

 Feel free to play with various queries.

-#### Stop the application
+#### Stop the Application

-You can stop the application in the second terminal:
+You can now stop the application in the second terminal.

 ```terminal:interrupt
 session: 2